murinicanor/entropybroker/readme.txt

 Building
 --------
+	./configure
-	make install
+	make everything install

-Files will be installed in  /usr/local/entropybroker You need the OpenSSL and zlib development libraries. asound2 is for eb_server_audio libusb-1.0-0-dev is for eb_server_usb libftdi-dev is for eb_server_ComScire_R2000KU libpcsclite-dev is for eb_server_smartcard
+Files will be installed in  /usr/local/entropybroker You need the OpenSSL and zlib development libraries. libasound2-dev is for eb_server_audio libusb-1.0-0-dev is for eb_server_usb libftdi-dev is for eb_server_ComScire_R2000KU libpcsclite-dev is for eb_server_smartcard libpng12-dev is for plot
+The configure script will determine which libraries are available and then select which daemons to build.

 Usage
 -----